matiasdelellis/facerecognition/README.md

 process deferring the face clustering at the end of the analysis to get persons in a simple execution of the command.

+#### Create albums in the Photos app

+`face:sync-albums [-u|--user_id USER_ID]`

+This command creates photo albums within the Nexcloud Photos app, with photos of each person found.

+Note that these albums are editable in the Photos app, and any changes will be ignored and reverted on the next run of this command.

+This command is also designed to be run regularly to sync any user changes, as this command is the only one that will update albums.

+If `USER_ID` is provided, it will just sync albums for this user.

 #### Resetting information

 `occ face:reset [--all] [--model] [--image-errors] [--clustering] [-u|--user_id USER_ID]`